Skill Blitz Sale-mobile

 What is Project Budgeting?

 Project Budgeting is a process and tool to estimate all possible expenditures that the project will incur.
-The project management budgeting process involves estimating the costs for all resources and activities required to complete the project successfully.
+Budget planning in project management involves estimating the costs for all resources and activities required to complete the project successfully.
 Such resources and activities may include manpower costs, cost of materials and equipment, training costs, and other such direct or indirect expenses.

 The budgeting process continues beyond estimating the cost and also lays down a time-based expenditure plan.
 This plan allows the project managers to handle the project cash-flows better.